Efrat Rayten: Biography

 Rayten originally worked as an actress and television host, working as a TV presenter on the Children's Channel and Channel 10.
 However, she left the industry to become a lawyer.
 Having earned an LLB at the Academic Center for Law and Science in 2004, she was called to the bar in 2012 and became a partner at Goldfarb Seligman & Co.
 She represented families of children who died in a 2018 flood during a pre-military programme.

 Prior to the 2021 elections she was placed fifth on the Labor Party list, and was elected to the Knesset as the party won seven seats.
 She was placed fourth on the Labor list for the 2022 elections and was re-elected as the party won four seats.

 She had intended to stand as a candidate for the leadership of the Labor Party in the 2024 leadership election, but endorsed Yair Golan instead.

+In The Democrats primary elections held on July 20, 2026, ahead of the 2026 Israeli legislative election, Rayten came in at number four on the slate.

 Efrat Rayten lives in Tel Aviv.